 - adding an outdoor drinking area

 - varying or removing licence conditions (although some of these are based on legislation and can't be changed by the board).

 How to apply

-Whatever kind of Variation you want, you must send back the original Premises Licence, or give the Board a written statement of the reasons for failing to produce it.
+You must send back the original Premises Licence, or give the board a written statement of the reasons for failing to produce it.